Aishat452/100DaysOfCode/README.md

 I proceeded to learn inline CSS: by adding colors to my little design.

 Day 3/100:
+I  learnt how to use colors in CSS: how to use the HEX CODE and RGB to access different colors.
+How to link the external CSS and other files, how to use some CSS properties.
+I also learn how to use the anchor tags with its attribute (href) and more

 ### Conclusion
 I am excited to take on this challenge and commit to improving my coding skills.
 I hope this README message serves as a source of motivation for others who are also taking on the #100DaysOfCode challenge.
 Let's do this!